-The NPPF requires development to achieve a net gain for biodiversity.
+The NPPF requires development to achieve a net gain for biodiversity where possible.
 Bradford contains a variety of nationally and locally important wildlife sites and species, including the Cotswolds AONB, Gripwood Quarry SSSI, four Wiltshire County Wildlife Sites (Belcombe Court Wood, Lowland Calcareous Grassland north of Belcombe Road surrounding Electricity Sub Station; River Avon; and the Kennet and Avon Canal), plus a range NERC Priority Habitats including 12 traditional orchards.
 The town's open farmland with pasture and hedges are used by bats such as greater and lesser horseshoes and Bechstein's bat for foraging and commuting and the town lies within a Consultation Zone for bats in relation to the nearby Bath and Bradford on Avon Special Area of Conservation (SAC).
 All developments must take account of Wiltshire Council's HRA Guidance on the Bath and Bradford on Avon Bats Special Area of Conservation to ensure no loss of site integrity.

-POLICY GS3 - All applications within the Neighbourhood Plan area that affect known or potential bat habitat should be accompanied by a bat survey.
+POLICY GS2 - Development within the Neighbourhood Area that affects known or potential bat habitats should be accompanied by a bat survey.
 Where found necessary appropriate mitigation will need to be provided, having regard to the Wiltshire Council Habitats Regulations Guidance Document.
-This Policy applies to all development, change of use, transport and access proposals.

 The Neighbourhood Plan area lies within the Consultation Zone associated with the European designated Bath and Bradford on Avon Special Area of Conservation and provides supporting habitat for a wide range of bats including those protected under Annex II of the Habitats Regulations.
 Habitat includes buildings both historic and modern, as well as natural features such as trees, cliffs and caves for roosting and breeding, and water bodies, water courses, woodland, trees, hedges and open fields for foraging and commuting.
-Mitigation may include the retention, protection, restoration and management of open areas and other habitat and the design or modification of buildings to accommodate bats.
+Mitigation may include the retention, protection, restoration and management of open areas and other habitats and the design or modification of buildings to accommodate bats.
 Given that bats are affected by light pollution, the design of lighting schemes will also be important.
 All developments must take account of Wiltshire Council's HRA Guidance on the Bath and Bradford on Avon Bats Special Area of Conservation to ensure no loss of site integrity.